saturnflyer/chemistrykit/README.md

 end
 ````

-By default Chemistry Kit will discovery and run the _:depth => 'shallow'_ scripts.
+By default ChemistryKit will discover and run the _:depth => 'shallow'_ scripts.
 To run different ones you use the --tag option.

     ckit --tag authentication